University College London

 PLACEMENT

 The second year consists of two 6-month placements.
-For the most part, trainees will have a children, young people and family services placement in the second year (e.g., CAMHS, Looked after children, adolescent services, inpatient, paediatrics).
-Their other 6-month placement will focus on the other remaining essential competency requirements that trainees have to gain by the end of training.
-As such, the placements tend to be in older adults / learning disabilities / physical health / neuropsychology / forensic settings.
-Trainees will complete a placement allocation questionnaire ahead of both placement periods to help allocators identify which placements would best meet their remaining essential competency requirements.
+For the most part, trainees have a children, young people and family services placement in the second year (e.g., CAMHS, Looked after children, adolescent services, inpatient, paediatrics).
+Their other 6-month placement focuses on gaining other essential competencies trainees need to demonstrate by the end of training.
+As such, the placements often tend to be services where they will get an opportunity to work with older adults and/or people with intellectual disabilities.
+Trainees complete a placement allocation questionnaire ahead of both placement periods to help allocators identify which placements would best meet essential competency requirements.

 RESEARCH

-• November to February - Complete the data protection and departmental risk assessment forms.
-Submit ethics application and project registration.
+- November to February - data protection and departmental risk assessment forms are completed and ethics applications and project registration submitted.

 TEACHING